rapidcore/rapidcore/README.md

-# rapidcore.xunit
+# RapidCore xunit

-RapidCore stuff for xunit testing
+`RapidCore.Xunit` contains helper stuff for writing xunit tests.

+Current features

+- Provides an `ILoggerFactory` extension for adding an `ILogger` that writes to the xunit output buffer.